 Recommended: First-Time Homebuyers Guide

 Types of Condos

 Condos vary widely in structure and appearance, ranging from high-rise buildings to communal developments.
+Take a closer look:

-These are communities of standalone homes where maintenance of both the interior and exterior are borne by the condo owner, but services like the maintenance of common areas and snow removal are typically handled by a property management company.
+These are communities of standalone homes where maintenance of both the interior and exterior are carried by the condo owner, but services like the maintenance of common areas and snow removal are typically handled by a property management company.

 These are high-rise apartments consisting of individual condo units.
 The maintenance of the structure, shared utilities, and common areas are the responsibility of the property management company.